Yellow or blue: the number one tourist mistake

 Solution: say exactly "Maspalomas Faro", "Maspalomas Dunas" or "Playa del Inglés".

-Mistake #2: travelling without a Bono card
+Travelling without a Bono card

 Problem: €1.40 instead of €0.42 — that's 3 times more expensive!